typelevel/cats/scalafix/README.md

 - [x] EitherT.liftT was renamed to EitherT.liftF

+- [x] the lift method on WriterT, StateT, RWST and Kleisli was renamed to liftF

 - [x] CartesianBuilder (i.e. |@|) syntax is deprecated, use the apply syntax on tuples instead.
 E.g. (x |@| y |@| z).map(...) should be replaced by (x, y, z).mapN(...)

 - [x] Free.suspend is renamed to Free.defer for consistency.